Ted Bundy: Subsequent trials and marriage

 At trial, crucial testimony came from Chi Omega sorority members Connie Hastings, who placed Bundy in the vicinity of the sorority house that evening, and Nita Neary, who saw him leaving the house clutching the murder weapon.
 Incriminating physical evidence included impressions of the bite wounds Bundy had inflicted on Levy's left buttock, which forensic odontologists Richard Souviron and Lowell Levine matched to castings of Bundy's teeth.
 The jury was also allowed to hear details of DaRonch's previous kidnapping, and finally deliberated for less than seven hours before convicting Bundy on July 24, 1979, of the Bowman and Levy murders, three counts of attempted first-degree murder for the assaults on Kleiner, Chandler and Thomas and two counts of burglary.
-Trial judge Edward Cowart imposed death sentences for the murder convictions.
+Judge Cowart imposed death sentences for the murder convictions.
 Bundy appealed his conviction and death sentence to the Supreme Court of Florida, but it affirmed them.

 Six months later, a second trial took place in Orlando for the abduction and murder of Leach.
 Bundy was found guilty once again, after less than eight hours' deliberation, due principally to the testimony of an eyewitness who saw him leading Leach from the schoolyard to his stolen van.
 Important material evidence included clothing fibers with an unusual manufacturing error, found in the van and on Leach's body, which matched fibers from the jacket Bundy was wearing when he was arrested.

 During the penalty phase of the Leach trial, Bundy took advantage of an obscure Florida law providing that a marriage declaration in court, in the presence of a judge, constituted a legal marriage.
 As he was questioning Boone—who had moved to Florida to be near Bundy, had testified on his behalf during both trials and was again testifying on his behalf as a character witness—he asked her to marry him.
 She accepted, and Bundy declared to the court that they were legally married.

 On February 10, 1980, Bundy was sentenced for a third time to death.
 As the sentence was announced, he reportedly stood and shouted, "Tell the jury they were wrong!"
 This third death sentence would be the one ultimately carried out nearly nine years later.
-Only Louise would appear before the court to beg for mercy.
-On October 24, 1981, Boone gave birth to a daughter, Rose Bundy.
+Only Bundy's mother Louise would appear before the court to beg for mercy.

 While conjugal visits were not allowed at the Florida State Prison in Raiford, where Bundy was incarcerated, inmates were known to pool their money in order to bribe guards to allow them intimate time alone with their female visitors.
+Boone gave birth to a daughter on October 24, 1981.